-Even though forest bathing has decades of practice, it’s still relatively new in the United States.
-Dewey Mountain, just outside downtown Saranac Lake, seems like an odd place to connect with pure nature since the maintained trails that wind through the property beckon exuberant recreationalists all year long.
+Even though forest bathing has been around for decades, it’s still relatively new in the United States.
+Dewey Mountain, just a mile from downtown Saranac Lake, seems like an odd place to connect with pure nature since the maintained trails that wind through the property beckon exuberant recreationalists all year long.
 But, within the trees, we found some peace and quiet and were able to fully immerse ourselves in the forest.
 One comment from a participant indicated that he was pleasantly surprised at how little human noise we heard.

 Here are some tips to heighten your winter forest bathing trip: